Major 2nd

-Major 2nd (stylized as MAJOR 2nd) is a Japanese sports manga series written and illustrated by Takuya Mitsuda.
+Major 2nd (stylized in all caps) is a Japanese sports manga series written and illustrated by Takuya Mitsuda.
 It is a sequel to the original manga series Major.
 It has been serialized in Shogakukan's Weekly Shōnen Sunday since March 2015.
 An anime television series adaptation aired on NHK Educational TV from April to September 2018.
 A second season aired from April to November 2020.